Claire Cross

 M. Claire Cross FSA FRHistS is a British historian and professor emeritus in history at the University of York.
-She was president of the Ecclesiastical History Society from 1989 to 19990.
+She was president of the Ecclesiastical History Society from 1989 to 1990.

 Education

 Cross studied at the University of Cambridge before becoming county archivist for Cambridgeshire.
-She also studied at the Huntingdon Library in California, then held a research fellowship at the University of Reading before becoming lecturer at the University of York (1965-2000).
+Cross also studied at the Huntingdon Library in California, then held a research fellowship at the University of Reading before becoming lecturer at the University of York (1965-2000).

 Career

+In 1958, Cross was appointed the County Archivist for Cambridgeshire.

 Cross was a visiting fellow at Girton College, Cambridge from 1990 to 1991.
 She was president of the Ecclesiastical History Society from 1989 to 1990 and the Society presented her with a festschrift, Life and Thought in the Northern Church, c.1100-1700 in 1999 and made her an honorary fellow in 2000.
 Cross was chair and later vice-president of the British Association for Local History.

-Awards & recognition
+Awards and recognition

 Cross was elected a fellow of the Society of Antiquaries, Royal Historical Society, Historical Association, and was awarded an honorary D.Litt. by the University of Lincoln.